Theorrax/rock-paper-scissors/README.md

 ## Note
 This project is not meant to have a GUI, this project must be accessed through the console in devtools.

+## Reflection
+After completing this project I feel a sense of satisfaction due to the daunting nature of this project.
+This is the first true programming task that i've ever had to complete before.
+Therefore, there was a steep learning curve to overcome.
+All together this project took about two weeks to complete.
+There was plenty of head banging days trying to understand how to write an array, how to write functions, and continuos debugging through the project.
+This project will be revisited with two goals in mind in the coming weeks.
+The first task will be to write a loop to replace the lines from 45-54.
+Secondly, A graphical user interface (GUI) will be added at some point in the future as well.
+Over all, this was a great, and Google questions that I had to overcome my challenges throughout the project.